alokpadhi/learn-git/README.md

-this repo is only for practicing git.
+this repo is only for absorbing git.